kellan/laughingmeme/_posts/2005-08-16-atom-10-why-oh-why.md

 ```

-Never thought I’d call an RSS 2.0 design decision\[ clean and well thought out, but its all relative.
+Never thought I’d call an RSS 2.0 design decision[ clean and well thought out, but its all relative.

 ### Content by Reference

 One of Atom’s innovations is introducing a standard “link” element, allowing it to leverage and become a first class citizen of this Web thing which seems so popular.
-(I’ve \[written about this before\](http://laughingmeme.org/archives/002071.html), and mourned Kevin Burton’s mod\_link)
+(I’ve [written about this before](http://laughingmeme.org/archives/002071.html), and mourned Kevin Burton’s mod\_link)

 So why does the Atom “content” element now allowing for “content by reference”, with the “src” attribute?
 Honestly, this seems like a clear case of confusing duplication. <acronym title="There is more then one way to do it">TIMTOWTDI</acronym> is one the key factors people point to when claiming that Perl is an ugly, under designed, confusing mess.

-For example, are there now \[two, valid but disparate ways of encoding podcasts in Atom?\](http://www.25hoursaday.com/weblog/PermaLink.aspx?guid=48888cc2-0c23-4621-b07c-cef35df8b563)
+For example, are there now [two, valid but disparate ways of encoding podcasts in Atom?](http://www.25hoursaday.com/weblog/PermaLink.aspx?guid=48888cc2-0c23-4621-b07c-cef35df8b563)

 And should a toolkit parsing Atom 1.0 automagically deference the URL defined in “src” attribute?
 I mean, if I’m parsing a feed I expect to able to display the contents of the content element.
-And if so, are we back to those wonderful bygone days (cough “rss2:enclosure” ) of baking dangerous required behaviour into our processing model? (speaking of process model, shouldn’t the \[Atom 1.0 processing model\](http://atompub.org/2005/07/11/draft-ietf-atompub-format-10.html#rfc.section.4.1.3.3) address this?)
+And if so, are we back to those wonderful bygone days (cough “rss2:enclosure” ) of baking dangerous required behaviour into our processing model? (speaking of process model, shouldn’t the [Atom 1.0 processing model](http://atompub.org/2005/07/11/draft-ietf-atompub-format-10.html#rfc.section.4.1.3.3) address this?)